ddjh20482/microsoft_studio_movies_analysis/README.md

 ## Methods

 The analysis of this project shows several visualizations.
-The visualizations describe how much budget can be estimated, what genres are popular, and how long the movies are.
+The visualizations describe how much budget can be estimated, what genres are profitable, and how much the movie length is enough.

 ## Results

-The majority of movies had a budget below $50 million.
+A movie tends to be more successful as the budget increases.

 ![movie budget](./images/budget_dist.png)

-The most popular genres are drama, comedy, action, thriller, and adventure.
+The most profitable genres are animation, adventure, fantasy, family, and Science Fiction.

 ![genre](./images/genre_popularity.png)

-A typical length of movies is between 90 and 120 minutes.
+A movie seems to make the most profit as the runtime is over 120 minutes.

 ![runtime](./images/movie_runtime_dist.png)